okfocus/omniauth-webeat/readme.md

 If you are using Bundler, install this strategy by putting `gem 'omniauth-webeat'` in your `Gemfile`.

-For a Rails installation, be sure to add this strategy to you OmniAuth initializer like so:
+For a Rails installation, be sure to add this strategy to your OmniAuth initializer like so:

 ``` ruby

 Rails.application.config.middleware.use OmniAuth::Builder do
   provider :webeat, "consumer_key", "consumer_secret"
 end
 ```

+Otherwise, you may install this gem with a simple `gem install omniauth-webeat` from the commmand line.

 You can retrieve your consumer tokens [here](http://webe.at/oauth).